dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 #### Solved Problems
 - Kinematic/Dynamic model based manipulation in controlled environments
-- Grasp Jacob calculates the required fingertip forces from desired wrench term to the object while Hand Jacobian maps the relationship between the contact force of the fingertip and joint torques.
-Moreover, Jacobian can provide kinematic relationship regarding joint velocities, fingertip cartesian velocity, and object cartesian velocitiy.
+- Grasp Jacobian calculates the required fingertip forces from the desired wrench term to the object, while Hand Jacobian maps the relationship between the contact force of the fingertip and joint torques.
+Moreover, Jacobian can provide kinematic relationship regarding joint velocities, fingertip Cartesian velocity, and object Cartesian velocity.

 #### Assumptions
-Future dexterous robotic manipulation will include tasks which are infeasbile or dangerous for a human
+Future dexterous robotic manipulation will include tasks which are infeasible or dangerous for a human

 - Solved problems